Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/FocusFirstControl.md

 ### FocusParentsFirst

-Gets or sets a value indicating whether the parent should be focused first.
+Gets or sets a value indicating whether the parent should be focused first.The default value is`true`.

-    The default value is ```true```.

 ## Methods

-### OnAssociatedObjectLoaded()

-Called when the associated object is loaded.